Mentors

 February 2016

-Lisa has been a coach and mentor with the Pascack Pi-oneers for the past eighteen years, beginning when her son was a founding team member.
+Lisa has been a coach and mentor with the Pascack Pi-oneers for the past twenty years, beginning when her son was a founding team member.
 She founded the Pascack Pi-oneers Parent Association, serving as President and presently is Team Liaison.
 She is the Management, Outreach, and Design Lead Mentor, guiding the Pi-oneers to the many non-robot awards they have won.
 Lisa is liaison to the FIRST LEGO League teams the Pi-oneers mentor, and recruited those school districts to join FIRST and start their own teams.
 She co-coached one of those teams at their inception and also began two FIRST LEGO League Jr. teams in district elementary schools as well as in a local library.
 Lisa is also Lead Mentor for Team Fundraising, reaching out to parents, community and corporations.

 Steve Mertz